stefslon/esphome-thermoworks-smoke/README.md

 ## Introduction

-These files provide ESPHome/Home Assitant integration of Thermoworks' [Smoke® Remote BBQ Alarm Thermometer](https://www.thermoworks.com/smoke/).
+These files provide ESPHome/Home Assistant integration of Thermoworks' [Smoke® Remote BBQ Alarm Thermometer](https://www.thermoworks.com/smoke/).
 No Smoke® Gateway (Wi-Fi bridge) needed.
 No API needed.
-These are for direct (via nRF24) connection to the unit.
-I use this integration to get Smoke temperature data into Home Assistant.
+These provide  direct (via nRF24) connection to the Smoke® unit.

 ### You will need:
 - nRF24L01 Transceiver Module
 - ESPHome capable microcontroller (e.g. ESP-12F D1, ESP8266, or ESP32)

 ### Steps:
-1. Wire up nRF24L01 to microcontroller (there are plenty of tutorials out there, [here](https://github.com/stefslon/esphome-thermoworks-smoke/blob/main/imgs/Wiring.png) is one example take from this [website](https://projecthub.arduino.cc/tmekinyan/how-to-use-the-nrf24l01-module-with-arduino-813957))
+1. Wire up nRF24L01 to microcontroller (there are plenty of tutorials out there, [here](https://github.com/stefslon/esphome-thermoworks-smoke/blob/main/imgs/Wiring.png) is one example taken from this [website](https://projecthub.arduino.cc/tmekinyan/how-to-use-the-nrf24l01-module-with-arduino-813957))
 2. Create new ESPHome integration using provided [esp-smoke.yaml](esp-smoke.yaml) as a template.
 Here are the important parts:
 ```yaml
 external_components: